The History of Hiltonbury Jerseys

 These ten Jerseys ran with the 35 Holsteins for around 18 months which were already in situ on the farm.

-After 18 months at Longdown, Uplands Farm came up for rent with Hampshire County Council, where we secured a 10 year Farm Business Tenancy, which ran out in September 2014.
+After 18 months at Longdown, Uplands Farm came up for rent with Hampshire County Council, where I secured a Farm Business Tenancy.

 I have always been very much into the breeding and showing of the cows and have more recently ventured out to some of the larger shows with a great deal of help from my late father Gordon who was responsible for the main of the halter training and preparation work (you got the blame if it went wrong Dad!!)
 It has always been a goal of mine to take our homebred cows to another level within the show ring as we have only ever competed locally before.

-Things are constantly evolving and in late 2019 I relocated to Attwoods Drove Farm, Compton, Winchester with my partner Shaleen, who I later married in 2022 making her a very proud Mrs Neagle!
+In 2019 we relocated to Attwoods Drove Farm, Compton, Winchester with my partner Shaleen, who I later married making her a very proud Mrs Neagle!

 By the way I have since bought another drum kit!
 (I just don`t get time to play it).